High-speed rail in Portugal: Porto–Vigo

 There are plans to extend the Lisbon–Porto high-speed rail line to Vigo in Spain, where it will connect with the Spanish AVE high speed rail network.
 There is no target date at this time, however.

 Lisbon–Madrid

-The Madrid–Extremadura high-speed rail line in Spain will be extended to Lisbon by 2034.
+The Madrid–Extremadura high-speed rail line in Spain, of which only parts have been finished as of 2026, will be extended to Lisbon by 2034.
 This would reduce the travel time between both capitals from six hours in 2027 to three hours in 2034.
-This requires the construction of a new railway from Évora to Elvas, which is expected to enter service in 2025.
-This new railway would make it possible to travel from Lisbon to Elvas in two hours by 2025.
+This requires the construction of a new railway from Évora to Elvas, which is expected to enter service in 2026.
+This new railway would make it possible to travel from Lisbon to Elvas in two hours by 2026.
 In 2034 this will be reduced to one hour when the entire track is fully operational.